 There is also a lifetime allowance that limits the value of benefits that you can take from all pension schemes in your lifetime before paying a tax charge.
-The lifetime allowance is £1.25 million for most people and will reduce to £1 million from 6 April 2016.
+The lifetime allowance is £1.0731 million for most people in 2023/2024.